statsig-io/docs/docs/getting-started.md

 Statsig helps you ship code faster on mobile, web and server side.
 Iterative data-driven development is made possible by integrating one of our SDKs.

-Each of our technical integration guides assumes some knowledge of the core statsig product: Feature Gates, Dynamic Configs, and Pulse.
+Each of our technical integration guides assumes some knowledge of the core statsig product: Feature Gates (our take on Feature Flags), Dynamic Configs, and Pulse (an A/B test analysis tool).
 To learn more about each of those before learning how to integrate them with your client or server, check out:

 - [Overview](/console/overview)
 - [Feature Gates](/console/featureGates/introduction)